Classification of Financial Data Using Quantum Support Vector Machine

 Regarding the resources required for quantum kernel classification, we can potentially minimize the number of qubits required to perform experiments with fixed features using Bloch Sphere Encoding \cite{heredge2021}.
 This approach has the potential to reduce the resources needed for these experiments.
 Additionally, exploring the impact of different hyperparameter settings and regularization techniques on the algorithm's performance can further improve its accuracy and generalizability.

+Our comparisons should be read alongside the scale of the study: a single random seed, an RBF-kernel classical baseline without extensive hyperparameter tuning, and predominantly noiseless simulation.
 While this study used small datasets to thoroughly explore the intrinsic capabilities of quantum kernels, future investigations would benefit from using larger and more diverse financial datasets to further validate the generalizability of our findings.
 Expanding the scope of the data sources could provide additional insights into the practical applicability of quantum machine learning techniques in the finance domain.